araobp/data-science/STM32/MEMSMIC.md

                   [ 24bit data containing PCM data ]
 ```

-What is more, it seems to me that nine LSBs of the data ouput register is always zero.
-In my code, I skip the nine LSBs by right shift operation (ie, output_data >> 9).
+What is more, it seems to me that nine LSBs of the data ouput register is always zero in certain conditions (Clock Divider and FOSR).

 I have never received any formal education on digital signal processing and DFSDM in my life, so I do not know if I am right or wrong.

-Anyway, I have been taking the following approach in my projects so far:
+Anyway, I have taken the following approach in my projects so far:
 - right bit shift operation inside DFSDM to fit the internal data into 24bit length (or into 16bit length for feature engineering).
 - "output_data >> 9" operation by CPU